mahikkaaa/Nashville_Housing/README.md

 # Nashville_Housing
 Data Cleaning using Nashville Housing dataset
 I am going to clean up the Nashville Housing dataset for this project.

-We'll be doing the following things:
+I'll be doing the following things:

 - Standardize date format.
 - Fill in property addresses that are missing